-The course load is determined by the supervisory committee but is not to exceed 15 semester hours of credit during each of the two semesters, six semester hours during each five-week summer session, or nine semester hours of credit during an eight-week summer session.
+The course load is determined by the supervisory committee but is not to exceed 15 semester hours of credit during each of the two semesters.
+Refer to the current Summer Sessions Bulletin for course load limit for five-week and eight-week sessions.
 An audited course is counted in the student's maximum load.

-All teaching and research assistants and associates must enroll for a minimum of six semester hours during each fall and spring semester of their appointment.
+All teaching and research assistants and associates must enroll for a minimum of six semester hours during each semester (fall and spring) of their appointment.
 The six hours cannot include audit enrollment.
 Enrollment in continuing registration (595, 695, or 795) does not fulfill the six-hour requirement.
 A half-time (50 percent) teaching and research assistant or associate working 20 clock hours per week may not register for more than 12 hours of course work each semester; a third-time (33 percent) assistant or associate for more than 13 hours; and a quarter-time (25 percent) assistant or associate for more than 15 hours.

-All graduate students doing research, working on theses or dissertations, taking comprehensive or final examinations, or using university facilities or faculty time must be registered for a minimum of one hour of credit, not audit, which appears on the program of study or which is an appropriate graduate-level course, such as continuing registration (595, 695, or 795).
+All graduate students doing research, working on theses or dissertations, taking comprehensive or final examinations, or using university facilities or faculty time must be registered for a minimum of one semester hour of credit (not audit) that appears on the program of study or is an appropriate graduate-level course, such as 595, 695, or 795 Continuing Registration.